OGGM/oggm/docs/faq.rst

 Can I use my own Glacier inventory and outlines in OGGM?
 --------------------------------------------------------

-You will be able to include your own inventory and outlines in OGGM, as long as the format of your `shapefile <https://en.wikipedia.org/wiki/Shapefile>`_ is the same as the RGI file (v5 and v6 are supported).
+Yes!
+You will be able to include your own inventory and glacier outlines in OGGM as long as the format of your `shapefile <https://en.wikipedia.org/wiki/Shapefile>`_ is the same as the RGI file (v5 and v6 are supported).
 The attribute table should match the RGI format with the same amount of columns and variable names.
 See :ref:`outlines` for more information about the list of glacier attributes needed by OGGM.
-If you decide to use your own inventory (e.g. maybe because it has a better glacier outline) we encourage you to contact the `GLIMPS core team <https://www.glims.org/maps/contact_info.html>`_ to let them know how your inventory improves the glacier digitalization compared to the current RGI version.
-If you want to see an example on how to give OGGM a different shapefile than RGI, have a look at our :ref:`tutorials`!
+If you decide to use your own inventory (e.g. maybe because it has a better glacier outline) we encourage you to contact the `GLIMS core team <https://www.glims.org/maps/contact_info.html>`_ to let them know how your inventory improves the glacier digitalization compared to the current RGI version.
+If you want to see an example on how to give OGGM a different shapefile than RGI, have a look to this  `tutorial https://oggm.org/tutorials/notebooks/use_your_own_inventory.html`_!